Optimal Investment and Fair Sharing Rules of the Incentives for Renewable Energy Communities: Bibliography review

+In \cite{CGS}, the authors propose a coalition game to distribute value among energy community members and demonstrate that joining a REC consistently leads to lower consumption costs for prosumers.
+The study in \cite{VEC} applies cooperative game theory to assess REC viability in terms of investment, considering a REC composed of $n$ households willing to invest in photovoltaic panels.
+The authors employ the Shapley value to fairly distribute gains among members and establish criteria for coalition stability.

+The work in \cite{MMM} focuses on optimizing the investment portfolio of a REC, accounting for variations in energy consumption and generation potential among members.
+Initially, the problem is solved under a centralized framework where a single entity determines the optimal REC size.
+In a second step, cooperative game theory is applied to fairly distribute the incentive received by the community, using the Shapley value to allocate benefits and maximize the economic value of the REC.
+This optimization approach is extended in \cite{ECIt}, where the design and operation of generation assets are optimized to maximize community cash flows.
+Similarly, \cite{MCA} introduces a cooperative game-theoretic method for fair redistribution of benefits from community-owned energy assets.

-However, cooperative approaches could fail in describing the behavior among community members, since the effective cooperation among them is not guarantee.
-In \cite{BCCGEC} this limitation is discussed.
-They address the problem of prosumers integration and decentralized cooperation in energy communities, by applying blockchain mechanism and cooperative games.
-The success of the peer-to-peer trade model among members can be affected by the lack of cooperation and coordination.
-A work taking into account this selfish behavior of the members before joining the REC is \cite{GTMLEC}.
-They propose an incentive mechanism which guarantee cooperation in a selfish environment.
+However, cooperative approaches may not fully capture the dynamics among REC members, as collaboration is not always guaranteed.
+This limitation is discussed in \cite{BCCGEC}, where the authors address prosumer integration and decentralized decision-making using blockchain mechanisms alongside cooperative games.
+The success of peer-to-peer trading models within energy communities can be affected by coordination challenges.
+A notable study that considers the strategic behavior of members before joining a REC is \cite{GTMLEC}, which proposes an incentive mechanism to promote energy production and self-consumption among individualistic players.